Bouzes

 Bouzes or Buzes (Βούζης, fl.
-528–556) was an Eastern Roman general active in the reign of Justinian I (r.
-527–565) in the wars against the Sassanid Persians.
+528–556) was a Byzantine (Eastern Roman) general active in the reign of Justinian I in the wars against the Sassanid Persians.

 Family

 Bouzes was a native of Thrace.
 He was likely a son of the general and rebel Vitalian.
 Procopius identifies Coutzes and Venilus as brothers of Bouzes.
 An unnamed sister was mother to Domnentiolus.